adubredu/digitinterface/docs/digitinterface/digitinterface.md

 Moves both wrists concurrently to the specified poses

-:param List{float} lpose: The desired pose of the left wrist in a python List formatted as
-        [roll pitch yaw x y z]

-:param List{float} rpose: The desired pose of the right wrist in a python List formatted as
-        [roll pitch yaw x y z]

 #### Arguments

+- `lpose` *list* - The desired pose of the left wrist in a python List formatted as [roll pitch yaw x y z]

+- `rpose` *list* - The desired pose of the right wrist in a python List formatted as [roll pitch yaw x y z]

 - `duration` *float* - The desired duration of the entire motion in seconds.